 If the attack targets a random computer on the network, that computer would not be able to log in.
 So the first consequence of this attack is simply a denial-of-service attack against that computer.

 There are now multiple public POC exploits available.
 If the AD servers are not patched, great damage can be caused to businesses, as the attack could be used to inject ransomware into a network.

 There are tools to check if your servers are susceptible.
 Tervoort and Secura released a tool on GitHub to verify that your domain controllers are patched or discover if they are vulnerable.

 The patch for CVE-2020-1472

 In August 2020, Microsoft released a patch for CVE-2020-1472 (Zerologon).
 All AD servers (2008 R2 and above) should be patched as soon as possible.
 But the average time from patch release to deployment is still too long.

-At that time, all devices will be required to use the secure channel mode and if they do not, they will be denied access.
+At that time, all devices will be required to use the secure channel mode.
+If they do not, they will be denied access.
 If there are older non-compliant devices, they will have to be manually added to a group policy that explicitly allows access to non-compliant devices.

-Logs need to be collected, centralised, and analysed by a SIEM (Security Information & Event Manager).
+Logs need to be collected, centralised and analysed by a SIEM.
 Once the logs are analysed, there should be people and processes in place to respond to indications of compromise (IoC).
 Then an incident response team with strong procedures and knowledge should take over to decide the extent of the compromise and work towards a resolution.

-Even with the availability of a vendor patch, many customers still need time to deploy them and implement additional security measures to protect their environment.
-The concept of virtual patching, through tools like IPS, gives administrators and security professionals an additional tool in their arsenal.
+Even with the availability of a vendor patch, many customers still need time to deploy the patches and implement additional security measures to protect their environment.
+The concept of virtual patching through tools like IPS gives administrators and security professionals an additional tool in their arsenal.